montchr/dotfield/README.md

 ## Bootstrapping

-This section is incomplete and fragmented, but contains important reference notes for stuff I always forget.
+This section is incomplete, fragmented, and I don't remember writing it.
+However, it seems to contain important reference notes for stuff I always forget.

 ### NixOS